 We understand that learning about money isn’t everyone’s cup of tea, but you’re doing yourself no favours by staying in the dark about finances.
 Take the time to think about your financial goals and how you will achieve them, then build a basic budget and make sure you’re living within your means.

 When it comes to money, superannuation and insurance are often put in the too hard basket.
 They seem complicated and you don’t benefit in your regular day to day life today.
-However, superannuation and insurance are vital to your long-term financial well-being.
+However, changing your money mindset about superannuation and insurance is vital to your long-term financial well-being.

 For many people, their superannuation account is their single biggest asset.
 It will determine your lifestyle for 20 or 30 years of retirement.
 How much thought have you given to how it’s invested and the fees you’re paying.
 The Money Makeover will show you how to get informed and take an interest in your superannuation to maximise your nest egg.

 Meanwhile, insurance could be the only thing standing between you and financial ruin.
 Make sure you understand your policies and read the fine print.
 Are you adequately covered?